alperen-selcuk/pritunl-vpn/README.md

 ## ubuntu installation

-this installation require ubuntu 24.04
+this installation require ubuntu 24.04 (any other distro you can use documentation https://docs.pritunl.com/docs/installation )

 ```
 sudo tee /etc/apt/sources.list.d/mongodb-org.list << EOF